hashicorp/hcp-terraform-operator/docs/faq.md

     - A leaner "Distroless" container image for deployment that is built for more platforms.
 More information [here](https://github.com/GoogleContainerTools/distroless).

-    - a container image is available for more platforms.

 - **Can a single deployment of the Operator watch single, multiple, or all namespaces?**